Ain’t there one damn song that can make me break down and cry?

 Hallelujah.
 It’s a summer’s day, it’s nice and warm and i’m not back in the classroom for several weeks.
 Yeees!

-So, why not a playlist for a summer’s day?
-An eclectic mix of indie, dance, jazz and whatever takes my fancy.
+t a playlist for a summer’s day?
+An eclectic mix of indie, dance, jazz and whatever takes my fa

 Jamie Lidell -‘Another Day.’ mp3